silveroxides/ComfyUI-Extra-Samplers/README.md

 * LCM Custom Noise (Supports different types of noise other than generic gaussian)
 * DPMPP 3M SDE with Dynamic ETA (Anneals down towards a minimum eta via a cosine curve)
 * Supreme (Many extra functionalities and step methods available)
+* SENS (SDE-Endowed Nimble Sampler.
+Based off of DPM-Solver++(2M) SDE and DPM-Solver++(3M) SDE.
+R-SDE for reversible SDE, T-SDE for tertiary SDE.)
+* IPNDM VAPP (IPNDM_V with ancestral sampling and (somewhat) CFGPP)
+* STRIKE (Stochastic, Temporal, Reversible, Improvised K-Diffusion Experiment.
+Based off of Euler A with an ancestral and SDE twist.)

 ### Currently included extra K-Sampling nodes:
 * SamplerCustomNoise (Supports custom noises other than gaussian noise for init noise)